authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Introduction        {#problems}
 ============

-This document defines Brand Indicators for Message Identification (BIMI), which permits Domain Owners to coordinate with Mail User Agents (MUAs) to display brand-specific Indicators next to properly authenticated messages.
+This document defines Brand Indicators for Message Identification (BIMI), which enables Domain Owners to coordinate with Mail Box Providers (MBPs) and Mail User Agents (MUAs) in the display of brand-specific Indicators next to properly authenticated messages.

 BIMI is designed to be open and to work at Internet scale.
-For some senders of email, the display of Indicators BIMI is intended to enable and coordinate will be an incentive to adopt the required email authentication practices.
+BIMI is intended to drive adoption of email authentication best practices by leveraging existing [DMARC] policies, the supporting authentication methods [DKIM] and [SPF], and other associated standards such as [ARC].

-The approach taken by BIMI is heavily influenced by the approach taken in [DKIM](https://tools.ietf.org/html/rfc6376#section-1), in that BIMI:
+The approach taken by BIMI is heavily influenced by the approach taken in [DKIM], in that BIMI:

 * has no dependency on the deployment of any new Internet protocols or services for indicator registration or revocation;
 * makes no attempt to include encryption as part of the mechanism;